jeffreykegler/old_kollos/notes/misc/strand.md

 Empty rules can be ignored.
 We can also ignore any splits that occur before nulling symbols.

-The above rules imply that left split rules can be nulling -- in fact one of the left split rules must be nulling.
+The above rules imply that left split rules can be nulling.
+In fact,
+for every pre-strand rule,
+one of the left split rules derived from it must be nulling.
 But no right split rule can be nulling.
 Informally, a right split rule must represent "something".

-## Dotted rules

-Dotted rules are of three kinds:

-* predictions, in which the dot is before the first RHS symbol;

-* completions, in which the dot is after the last RHS symbol; and

-* medials, which are those dotted rules which are neither predictions or completions.

 ## Active strands